ckodser/Scholar-PDF-Reader-with-TTS/README.md

 3) Add go to the reading part
 4) Improves sentence finding (2.7 is a number not the end of sentence)
 4) Save the Voices in a local/S3
+5) Change name to google scholar pdf reader with annotations "& TTS"
 3) Improve UI of setting (make it prettier)
 9) Have a enable TTS in the settings that shows the buttons
 10) Make a pull request to the original repo